 Officially, a maximum of 6 guests are permitted to attend your San Francisco City Hall Civil Ceremony.
 This limit includes any children in your group, your witness and your photo/video team.
 Though the rule isn’t strictly enforced, the official rules may be invoked at any time.

-Civil Ceremonies usually take place in the Rotunda which is located at the top of the Grand Staircase, but the officiant you’re allocated will make the determination.
-You can try to request a different area which is more open and bright!
+Civil Ceremonies usually (around 95% of the time) take place in the Rotunda which is located at the top of the Grand Staircase, but the officiant you’re allocated will make the determination.
+You can try to request a different area which is more open and bright, if you like!
 (Examples: Mayor’s Balcony, 3rd Floor or 4th Floor).
+During Pride Month and on Valentine’s Day, couples are sometimes allowed to wed elsewhere, in an area of their choosing (it’s always at the discretion of the officiant you happen to be allocated).

 These are the actual vows you’ll recite.
 Personalizing your vows is not possible with a Civil Ceremony.
 An officiant is provided for Civil Ceremonies only.